omgmod/attrib-documentation/README.md

 # Documentation for OMGmod attrib object types
-Basic schema and guide for the following attrib types:
+Basic schema and guide for attribs and types.

-`weapon`